iseahound/git-filter-branch/README.md

     git ls-files --eol

-On Linux (or windows with file.cmd, ls.cmd, and xargs.cmd)
+On Linux (or Windows with ls.cmd and xargs.cmd)

     ls */* -R | xargs -d\\n file